gabpen/dscience_projects/imageProcessing/README.md

 ## Overview

 Welcome to the Image Processing and OCR Project!
-This project is the final project for the Python 3 Programming Specialization at the University of Michigan.
 It involves processing a zip file containing multiple images, extracting text from each image, and detecting faces in images that contain a specified word.
 The detected faces are then displayed in a contact sheet format.

 ## How It Works